DeFUCC/gun-avatar/README.md

 ![avatars](https://raw.githubusercontent.com/DeFUCC/gun-avatar/master/avatars.gif)

 It takes a public key of 88 symbols and creates a base64 code to be set to an img tag.
+SEA public key consists of 87 symbols including a dot in the middle, so we can consider it as `(7*4+1)*2`.

+So the steps to generate a unique picture for the key are like that:

+1. We cut one digit from each part of the key.
+It gives us a pair of numbers, that we use to generate a grayscale vertical background gradient (light or dark)
+2. Then we break the remaining 42 characters of each part into 4 groups of 7 numbers.
+Each group describes a circle: it's coordinates (x,y), it's radius (r) and 4 color parameters in the HSLA model (h,s,l,a).
+We place these circles on one side of a square canvas.
+3. Circles from the first part of the key are bigger and are placed with normal composite mode.
+Circles from the second part are smaller and placed with 'lighten' composite mode.
-It converts key symbols to coordinates and colors (with alpha) for a couple of circles, that are placed on one side of a square canvas.
-Then the canvas gets reflected to create a nice symmetric 'face' to be used as an avatar for a gun user.
+4. Then half of the canvas gets reflected to create a nice symmetric 'portrait' to be used as an avatar of a SEA public key.

 ## Installation
 ### npm / pnpm